Defining Common Cloud Acronomyns: SaaS, PaaS, IaaS, DBaaS

 IaaS (Infrastructure as a Service) has been called HaaS (Hardware as a Service).
 IaaS is often one of the first cloud offerings that many companies choose.
 IaaS is a cloud offering that often mimics the infrastructure that companies are used to with their data centers.
 IaaS offerings provide the storage and operating systems but allows customers to install their own databases which they would then manage.
 It gives the customers the most control of their environments and allows them to customize anything on top of the operating systems, it does allow the cloud vendor to manage the server themselves.

 DBaaS (Database as a Service) might be called a subset of PaaS in some ways, but because it is becoming more and more important and is a fast-growing cloud offering, it might be important to point this out in its own group.
 Databases and the applications that run on top of them are often the lynchpins of today’s business.
 Their most valuable asset could indeed be their data.
 Using DBaaS allows the organizations to focus on their data allowing the cloud vendor to handle the database administration.
 All of the time-consuming tasks that are often considered mundane chores are handled by the cloud vendor rather than the customers’ DBAs.
-While some databases options are allowed most of the database options are locked down and controlled by the cloud vendor.
+While some database options are allowed most of the database options are locked down and controlled by the cloud vendor.

 Who is in Charge

 Don’t let the acronyms scare you, the different acronyms are usually just shortcutted names for different cloud models.
 If you break the different models down it really comes down to who is in charge of what parts.
 In SaaS, the cloud vendor handles just about everything involved and the user is just that, a user. in PaaS, the company might be in charge of the application and the data while the cloud vendor manages everything else.
-In IaaS, the cloud vendors handles only the server and storage and the customer worries about all the other layers.
+In IaaS, the cloud vendors handle only the server and storage, and the customer worries about all the other layers.
 IaaS is often the most similar to what many customers have in their own data centers.

 I forgot to mention a new aaS that I heard recently, XaaS was used recently on a slide deck that I saw.
 XaaS stands for Everything as a Service or Anything as a Service.
 This usually incorporates all of the many different types of aaS.
 It basically covers the gambit of all cloud offerings.
 In a way of thinking you could say that XaaS and cloud have merged into meaning the same thing.